aiez/eg/README.md

 sophisticated, method.
 And at the very most, if these simple methods work well, then you have avoided all that extra modeling.

-But ultimately it is an experimental issue whether or not simplicity-first works for some new problem.
+Ultimately it is an experimental issue whether or not simplicity-first works for some new problem.
 Hence, we call this book "Is AI Simple?" and we offer you the following challenge.
 We invite you to apply our methods to your own problems, then tell us